Discover more from Antithesis by Shailesh Vickram Singh

-Grants and Green bonds are good, but need of the hour is Risk capital
+Grants and Green Bonds are Good, but Need of the Hour is Risk Capital

-Climate change and why are venture funds urgently needed in this space!
+On climate change and why are venture funds urgently needed in this space!

 However, this can be really bad news if India and the emerging world consume in line with western standards of consumption.

 Imagine India, a country of 1.5 billion people in next 10 years, consuming the same level of plastics, oil, building material, cars, etc., on per capita basis as that of Norway or US or any other developed economy!
 Even at a 50% per capita increase in consumption compared to the western standards will push things beyond the point of no return as far as climate change is concerned.

 Hence, the hard reality is that we cannot get energy, food or transportation using the same framework which the western world used.
 So, the existing and the traditional models of power generation, distribution, air conditioning, housing, building infrastructure are not going to work and will rather create havoc.